Updated March 8, 2023

 Let us take a look at advanced commands.

 1. Grep: This command is used to search a pattern in the given file.
 The given file contains a match to the given strings or words.
 In order to ignore word case and all other combinations, then ‘– I ’ should be used.
 Also, a user can search recursively and read all files in each specified directory.
 Also, the different options like –w for word count, -c for a count and – color for colored output can be used.

 2. Service: The service command helps in starting, stopping and restarting the service.
 This command can help in doing these services and bring changes to effect.

 - You can make use of clear to clear the terminal.

 - TAB can be used to fill up the terminal.
 For Eg, if you know the start of a directory, then press ‘cd’ and starting of the folder name and tab.
 It will bring up the entire folder name.

 - Ctrl+Z can be used to force stop any process.

 Linux is an operating system when helps to work with files and directories very efficiently.
 It helps in shell scripting and performing all operations easily.

-This has been a guide to Linux System commands.
-Here we have discussed basic as well as advanced Linux System commands and some immediate Linux System commands.
-You may also look at the following article to learn more-
+This has been a guide to Linux System Commands.
+Here we have discussed basic, intermediate as well as advanced Linux System Commands along with tips and tricks to use.
+You may also look at the following article to learn more –